 And we all have problems.
 Some big, some small.
 Some public, some private.
 We all have problems, but we are not the problem.
-God doesn't want to get rid of us, God wants us to be reconciled with him.
+God doesn't want to get rid of us, God loves us, and cares for us, and God wants us to be reconciled with him.

-So Jesus healed the boy - he removed the problem, and gave the boy back to his father.
+Jesus healed the boy - he removed the problem and gave the boy back to his father.
 He restored the boy to his father.
-He was no longer under the control of the impure spirit, but back with his father.
+The boy was no longer under the control of the impure spirit, but back with his father.